lukiwieser/natural-disasters-and-climate-change/README.md

 One dataset that we use for our analysis, the *Emdat dataset*, is not allowed to be shared publicly.
 Thus for reproducing, it has to be manually downloaded.

 First, create an account and download the dataset from the [Emdat website](https://public.emdat.be/).

-Then put the dataset to the following location, with the exact filename:
+Next put the dataset to the following location, with the exact filename:
-`data/raw/disaster/emdat_public_2022_12_22_full.xlsx`
+`data/raw/disaster/emdat.xlsx`.
+We used the version from 2022-12-22, but newer versions should also be fine, since we exclude entries after 2020.

 Finally, you can run the jupyter notebook [main.ipynb](main.ipynb) to reproduce our results.
 Don't forget to check if you have the correct python version as specific in the notebook.